cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This section describes the online authenticated key exchange protocol flow, message encoding, and helper functions.
 This stage is composed of a concurrent OPRF and key exchange flow.
-The key exchange protocol is authenticated using the client and server credentials established during registration; see {{offline-phase}}.
+The key exchange protocol is authenticated using the client and server credentials established during registration; see {{registration-phase}}.
 In the end, the client proves its knowledge of the password, and both client and server agree on (1) a mutually authenticated shared secret key and (2) any optional application information exchange during the handshake.